AmaniTechnologiesLtd/React_Native_SDK/README.md

 ## Example usage
 In the example useCallback used for reallocating the function for every render.
 It memoizes the function so only changes when idNumber and customerToken params changes.

+> The ID number must be the same on ID number when the customer is created.
+Otherwise it'll crash the app.

 ```typescript
 import { useCallback, useState } from "react"
 import { startAmaniSDKWithToken } from "amani-react-native-sdk"